 Sensitivity of Receptor Values Description Very Low Poor example and/or little or no potential to contribute to knowledge and understanding and/or outreach.
 Assets with little or no surviving archaeological interest.
 Low Below average example and/or low potential to contribute to knowledge and understanding and/or outreach; Includes wrecks of ships and aircraft that do not have statutory protection or equivalent significance, but have low potential based on a formal assessment of their importance in terms of build, use, loss, survival and investigation; and Prehistoric deposits with low potential to contribute to an understanding of the palaeoenvironment.
 Medium Average example and/or moderate potential to contribute to knowledge and understanding and/or outreach; Includes wrecks of ships and aircraft that do not have statutory protection or equivalent significance, but have moderate potential based on a formal assessment of their importance in terms of build, use, loss, survival and investigation; and Prehistoric deposits with moderate potential to contribute to an understanding of the palaeoenvironment.
 High Best known, only example or above average example and or significant or high potential to contribute to knowledge and understanding and/or outreach.
-Receptors with a demonstrable international or national dimension to their importance are likely to fall within this category; Wrecked ships and aircraft that are protected under the Marine (Scotland) Act 2010 i , Protection of Wrecks Act 1973 2 , Ancient Monuments and Archaeological Areas Act 1979 3 , and Protection of Military Remains Act 1986 4 with an international dimension to their importance, plus as-yet undesignated sites that are demonstrably of equivalent archaeological value; and Known submerged prehistoric sites and landscapes with the confirmed presence of largely in situ artefactual material or palaeogeographic features with demonstrable potential to include artefactual and/or palaeoenvironmental material, possibly as part of a prehistoric site or landscape.
+Receptors with a demonstrable international or national dimension to their importance are likely to fall within this category; Wrecked ships and aircraft that are protected under the Marine (Scotland) Act 2010 i , Protection of Wrecks Act (1973 ), Ancient Monuments and Archaeological Areas Act (1979 ), and Protection of Military Remains Act (1986 ) with an international dimension to their importance, plus as-yet undesignated sites that are demonstrably of equivalent archaeological value; and Known submerged prehistoric sites and landscapes with the confirmed presence of largely in situ artefactual material or palaeogeographic features with demonstrable potential to include artefactual and/or palaeoenvironmental material, possibly as part of a prehistoric site or landscape.

-10.5.4.11 By assigning and combining magnitude and sensitivity criteria, overall effect significance upon marine archaeology and cultural heritage receptors can be determined (Table 10-11).
+10.5.4.12 By assigning and combining magnitude and sensitivity criteria, overall effect significance upon marine archaeology and cultural heritage receptors can be determined (Table 10-11:).
 A level of effect of moderate or more will be considered a 'significant' effect for the purpose of the EIA.
 A level of effect of minor or less will be considered 'not significant'.
-Effects of moderate significance or above are therefore considered important in the decision-making process.
+Effects of moderate significance or above are therefore considered important in the decision-making process, whilst effects of minor significance or less warrant little, if any, weight in the decision-making process.

-Table 10-11: Relationship Between Impact Magnitude and Receptor Sensitivity to Assign Significance of Effect.
+Table 10-11: Relationship Between Impact Magnitude and Receptor Sensitivity to Assign Significance of Effect

-Significance of Effect Sensitivity of Receptor Very Low Low Medium High Negligible Negligible Negligible Negligible Negligible Impact Low Negligible Minor Minor Minor Magnitude Medium Negligible Minor Moderate Moderate High Negligible Minor Moderate Major
+Significance of Effect Sensitivity of Receptor Very Low Low Medium High Negligible Negligible Negligible Negligible Negligible Impact Magnitude Low Negligible Minor Minor Minor Medium Negligible Minor Moderate Moderate High Negligible Minor Moderate Major